rotemdan/lzutf8.js/README.md

 A high-performance string compression library and stream format:

   - Fast, especially decompression (rates are for a low-end desktop PC processing 1MB files):
-    - Javascript: 3-14MB/s compression , 20-80MB/s decompression (detailed benchmarks and comparison to other Javascript libraries can be found in the [technical paper](https://goo.gl/0g0fzm)).
+    - Javascript: 3-14MB/s compression , 20-120MB/s decompression (detailed benchmarks and comparison to other Javascript libraries can be found in the [technical paper](https://goo.gl/0g0fzm)).
-    - C++: 30-40MB/s compression, 300-500MB/s decompression (currently unreleased, figures may improve in the future).
   - Reasonable compression ratio - very good for shorter strings (&lt;32k), but less efficient for longer ones.
   - Conceived with web and mobile use cases in mind.
 Designed for and implemented in Javascript from the very beginning.
   - Simple and easy-to-use API that's consistent across all platforms, both in the browser and in Node.js.